 - “Precarious Travail, Gender, and Narration in Shakespeare’s Pericles, Prince of Tyre and Margaret Cavendish’s The Blazing World.”
 Early Modern Women and Travel.
 Eds.
 Bernadette Andrea and Patricia Akhimie.
-University of Nebraska Press, forthcoming.
+University of Nebraska Press, forthcoming 2019.

-- “Time, Gender, and Nonhuman Worlds.” (with Emily Kuffner and Elizabeth Crachiolo) Gendered Temporalities and the Early Modern World.
+- “Time, Gender, and Nonhuman Worlds.” (with Emily Kuffner and Elizabeth Crachiolo) Gendered Temporalities in the Early Modern World.
 Ed.
 Merry Weisner-Hanks.
-Amsterdam University Press Gendering the Late Medieval and Early Modern World Series, forthcoming.
+Amsterdam University Press Gendering the Late Medieval and Early Modern World Series, 2018.
+69-92.

 - “A Shipwreck of Faith: Hazardous Voyages and Contested Representations in Milton’s Samson Agonistes.”
 Storms on Islands: Shipwreck and Island Motifs in Literature and the Arts.
 Eds.
 Brigitte Le Juez and Olga Springer.
 Boston: Brill/Rodopi, 2015.
 151-170.